Hitro Okesene

-John Haitrosene "Hitro" Okesene (/haɪtroʊ oʊkəsiːni/) (born 22 September 1970), also known by the nickname of "Nitro", is a former professional rugby league footballer who played in the 1990s and 2000s and represented three countries; Western Samoa, American Samoa and New Zealand.
+John Haitrosene "Hitro" Okesene (/haɪtroʊ oʊkəsiːni/) (born 22 September 1970), also known by the nickname "Nitro", is a former professional rugby league footballer who played in the 1990s and 2000s and represented three countries; Western Samoa, American Samoa and New Zealand.

 Background

 He was born in Auckland, New Zealand.
 His brother Paul also played international rugby league.

 Playing career

 His early years saw him play in both Auckland competitions, for the Manukau club, and for Carlisle in the English competition during the New Zealand off-season.
 In 1994 he captained the Counties Manukau Heroes in the Lion Red Cup, and in 1995 was part of the inaugural Auckland Warriors squad.
 He stayed with Auckland for another two seasons before moving the England to play in the Super League.
-He played for both the Hull Sharks and the Featherstone Rovers before settling at lower division club, Workington Town.
+He played for both the Hull Sharks and Featherstone Rovers before settling at lower division club, Workington Town.
 There, as in Auckland, he became a cult figure.